Bermuda Attractions

 What do Bermudians speak and wear?

-All Bermudians almost habitually take Afternoon Tea at around 4pm.
-Almost everything in the island comes to a halt for a cup of tea during this time.
-Some of the famous original cocktails in the island include Dark and Stormy (black rum and ginger beer) or Bermuda Rum Swizzle.
-To know about the special drinks of Bermuda, click Bermuda drinks
+All Bermudians almost habitually take Afternoon Tea.
+This is a tradition continuing from the British days of 1600s.
+And there are several concoctions which the islanders themselves have invented.
+Some of the famous original cocktails in the island include Dark n' Stormy (black rum and ginger beer) or Bermuda Rum Swizzle.
+To know about the special drinks of Bermuda, check out Bermuda drinks

 Bermuda has also produced many Legendary Musicians like The Talbot Brothers who performed for decades in both Bermuda and US.
-Others include jazz pianist Lance Hayward, pop singer Heather Nova and more recently dancehall artist Collie Buddz.
+Others include jazz pianist Lance Hayward, pop singer Heather Nova dancehall artist Collie Buddz etc.

 Every year since 1997, Bermuda has been hosting an International Film Festival that shows many independent films.